lf-edge/ekuiper/deploy/docker/README.md

 ```

 The environment variables are separated by two "_", the content of the first part after the separation matches the file name of the configuration file, and the remaining content matches the different levels of the configuration item.

+### Migration Guide

+Since 1.5.0, eKuiper changes the mqtt source broker configuration from `servers` to `server` and users can only configure a mqtt broker address instead of address array.
+Users who are using mqtt broker as stream source in previous release and want to migrate to 1.5.0 release or later, need make sure the ``etc/mqtt_source.yaml`` file ``server`` 's configuration is right.
+Users who are using environment variable to configure the mqtt source address need change their ENV successfully, for example, their broker address is ``tcp://broker.emqx.io:1883``.
+They need change the ENV from
+``MQTT_SOURCE__DEFAULT__SERVERS=[tcp://broker.emqx.io:1883]`` to ``MQTT_SOURCE__DEFAULT__SERVER="tcp://broker.emqx.io:1883"``

 ### About EdgeX